What is Umbra's main purpose regarding my Unity application?

 What features does Umbra support?

 - Umbrafied meshes support basic transformation operations from rotations to scaling.
-We will be looking at supporting animations and other dynamic content at a later date.

 - Umbra can already generate collider meshes for its output (with some finer-grained control over them) but this has not yet been exposed in our Unity SDK.
-We intend to do this in the next few months.

 - You can add multiple Umbra GameObjects into your scene to render multiple scenes.
 This is an experimental feature, so don't go crazy. :)